(Last Update: 11/30/2024)

 Consistent Sleep Schedule: Go to bed and wake up simultaneously daily to regulate your body's clock.

-Pre-Sleep Relaxation Techniques: Engage in calming activities before bed, such as reading or meditation, to prepare your body for sleep.
+Pre-Sleep Relaxation Techniques: To prepare your body for sleep, engage in calming activities before bed, such as reading or meditation.

 The Role of Diet and Exercise